irfanhakim-as/homelab-wiki/topics/linux.md

 ## Description

-This is a brief description of the topic.
+Linux is both an open-source Unix-like kernel and a generic name for a family of open-source Unix-like operating systems based on the Linux kernel, an operating system kernel first released on September 17, 1991, by Linus Torvalds.

 ## Directory